The House Building and Miller Block

 Front of the House Building in modern photograph (Kansas Historical Society, KHRI)

-Josiah Miller, the builder of Miller's Block (later the House Building), was one of the five men chosen by the sufferers of Kansas to request redress from the Federal Government for the invasion of the Kansas Territory and resulting loss of life and property in 1856.
-The resolution, adopted by the group in November 1858 in Lawrence, claimed that Kansas citizens did not start the disturbances, and the Federal Government failed to protect the citizens from the invaders, many of whom were not residents of the territory.
+Following the 1856 Sack of Lawrence, Josiah Miller, the builder of Miller's Block (known later as the House Building), was one of the five men chosen to request redress from the Federal Government for the 1856 attack on Lawrence by pro-slavery raiders.
+The resolution, adopted by the group in November 1858 in Lawrence, asserted that Kansas citizens did not start the disturbances, and the Federal Government failed to protect the citizens from the invaders, many of whom were residents of Missouri.

-Jacob House was inside this building when Quantrill's bushwhackers demanded he be their local guide on their raid that brought death and destruction throughout Lawrence in 1863.
+Jacob House was inside this building in 1863 when Quantrill's bushwhackers surrounded the structure and forced House to offer directions during their raid which once again brought death and destruction to Lawrence.
 House's life was spared, but the attack became the most deadly act of terrorism on American soil until the Oklahoma City Bombing.
 House continued to operate his men's clothing shop - the St. Louis Clothing Store - in the space he leased in 1862 from Josiah Miller until his death in 1913.
 House was said to be the oldest clothing merchant in the state at that time.
 He had already involved his son, Robert E. House, in the family business, which was later known as J. House & Son.

 In 1905, the Sanborn Fire Insurance map shows the clothing store at 729 Massachusetts Street and a music shop at 731.
 The third floor was used as a meeting hall for an African-American lodge.
 Robert E. House only lived eight years after his father's death; his widow, Irma, inherited the business in 1921.
 Irma House had the building's third story removed and remodeled the upstairs offices; she had the name "HOUSE" added to the second story of the main facade.